-Following a Criminal Background Check (CBC) (Student Name vith a disqualifying event, I) will provide the Robert E. Smith School of Nursing with a copy of my criminal hist • A copy of the criminal history will be sealed and p of Nursing.
-Upon graduation or withdrawal from t shredded.
-I Student Signature Date Revised 08/2018
+Following a Criminal Background Check (CBC) with a disqualifying event, I (Student Name) will provide the Robert E. Smith School of Nursing with a copy of my crimina • and placed in a secure file in the office of the Chair from the university, the criminal history will be IE. Smith School of Nursing to copy my Crim healthcare facility who requests for my clinic (Student Name) give permission for the Robert ninal Background Check letter of notification for any cal experience.
+Student Signature Date Revised 08/2018